citrix/citrix-daas-rest-go/citrixquickdeploy/docs/SecureBrowserCatalogConfigDeployModel.md

 HasAddSecureBrowser returns a boolean if a field has been set.

+### SetAddSecureBrowserNil

+`func (o *SecureBrowserCatalogConfigDeployModel) SetAddSecureBrowserNil(b bool)`

+ SetAddSecureBrowserNil sets the value for AddSecureBrowser to be an explicit nil

+### UnsetAddSecureBrowser
+`func (o *SecureBrowserCatalogConfigDeployModel) UnsetAddSecureBrowser()`

+UnsetAddSecureBrowser ensures that no value is present for AddSecureBrowser, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)